containers/youki/README.md

 > rusty container

+youki is an implementation of [runtime-spec](https://github.com/opencontainers/runtime-spec) in Rust, referring to [runc](https://github.com/opencontainers/runc).

+# About the name

-youki (pronounced as /joʊki/ or yoh-key) is an implementation of [runtime-spec](https://github.com/opencontainers/runtime-spec) in Rust, referring to [runc](https://github.com/opencontainers/runc). youki is named after a Japanese word 'youki', which means 'a container'.
+youki is pronounced as /joʊki/ or yoh-key. youki is named after a Japanese word 'youki', which means 'a container'.
 In Japanese language, youki also means 'cheerful', 'merry', or 'hilarious'.

 # Motivation